gulan/ansiterm-flashcard/README.rst

     DEALER0 = name-cardset?name -> (start -> DEALER)
     DEALER = show-q -> (show-a -> (score-yes -> DEALER | score-no -> DEALER))

-The player does not need a 'start' event as synchronization is already implied by 'name-cardset'.
+The player does not need a start event as synchronization is already implied by 'name-cardset'.

 Termination
 -----------
 Once all of the card set is in the trash deck, there is nothing more to do.
-We need to clean-up and quit.
+The program needs to clean-up and quit.

-How to specify the 'learned' condition?
+How to specify this 'learned' condition?
 One option is to add state and conditional logic to the process definitions.
 I do that below.
 Another option is just to assert the the learned event can arise somehow, and then deal with it.